Mahie Gill

-Rimpy Kaur "Mahie" Gill (born 19 December 1975) is an Indian actress, working in the Hindi and Punjabi film industries.
-She is best known for her role of Paro in Anurag Kashyap's critically acclaimed Hindi film Dev.D, a modern take on Sarat Chandra Chattopadhyay's Bengali novella Devdas, for which she also won the Filmfare Critics Award for Best Actress in 2010.
-She started her career in Punjabi films before making a debut in Bollywood with Dev.D.
+Rimpy Kaur Gill, known professionally as Mahie Gill (born 19 December 1975), is an Indian actress who works primarily in Hindi and Punjabi-language films.
+She began her acting career in Punjabi cinema before making her Hindi film debut with Dev.D (2009), directed by Anurag Kashyap.

-She consequently gained recognition after portraying Madhavi Devi, a sexually frustrated wife in Saheb, Biwi Aur Gangster, as well as its sequel, Saheb, Biwi Aur Gangster Returns.
+Gill received wider recognition for her portrayal of Paro in Dev.D, a modern adaptation of Sarat Chandra Chattopadhyay’s novella Devdas, for which she won the Filmfare Critics Award for Best Actress in 2010.
+She later appeared as Madhavi Devi in Saheb, Biwi Aur Gangster and its sequel Saheb, Biwi Aur Gangster Returns.

 Early life and education

 Gill was born in Chandigarh in a Punjabi Jat Sikh family on 19 December in 1975.
 She completed her master's degree in theater from Panjab University, Chandigarh in 1998.

 Career

 Gill got her first break with the Punjabi based Bollywood film Hawayein and has done a couple of Punjabi films along with theatre.
-Anurag first saw her at a party and instantly finalized her to play the character of Paro in the movie Dev D. She worked in Ram Gopal Verma's Not a Love Story, which was based on the Niraj Grover Murder case of 2008.
+Anurag first saw her at a party and instantly finalized her to play the character of Paro in the movie Dev.D.
+She worked in Ram Gopal Verma's Not a Love Story, which was based on the Niraj Grover Murder case of 2008.
 She also worked in Saheb, Biwi Aur Gangster with Jimmy Sheirgill and Randeep Hooda, which was released on 30 September 2011.
 This movie earned her a nomination at the Filmfare Awards for Best Actress.

 Gill appeared in Paan Singh Tomar with Irrfan Khan.
-It is the true story of an athlete who became a dacoit.
-In this, she played the title character's wife.
+Based on the story of an athlete who became a dacoit, she played the title character's wife.
 Gill made her Telugu debut with Apoorva Lakhia's film Thoofan, simultaneously shot with the Hindi version, Zanjeer.
-She did her first ever item number in Tigmanshu Dhulia's film Bullett Raja.
+She appeared in an item number in Tigmanshu Dhulia's film Bullett Raja.

-Mahie Gill to be next seen in upcoming web series '1962 The War In The Hills', directed by Mahesh Manjrekar.
-The series features Abhay Deol, Sumeet Vyas, Akash Thosar.
+Gill appeared in the 2021 web series 1962: The War In The Hills, directed by Mahesh Manjrekar.
+The series features Abhay Deol, Sumeet Vyas, and Akash Thosar.
+She also appeared in the second season of the web-series, Your Honor.